asokolsky/RESTing-with-Flask/05.production/farm/README.md

 * add integration with Prometheus
 * add support for deployment with NGINX and uWSGI

-## Adding Version
+## Adding Version Information

-The following new endpoints expose application version information:
+The following new endpoints expose application version and configuration

-/api/v1/_about
-/api/v1/_config
+information:

+* /api/v1/_about, GET
+* /api/v1/_config, GET

-To display it using CLI:
+To display version in CLI use:

 ```bash
 alex@latitude:~/Projects/RESTing-with-Flask/05.production/farm$ ./farm --version
 2019.11.23
 ```

-or if the farm server is running:
+You can also retrieve it from a running server:

 ```bash
 alex@latitude:~/Projects/RESTing-with-Flask/05.production/farm$ ./farm get /api/v1/_about